KELLY MCEVERS, HOST:

 MCEVERS: OK.
 Are you laughing?

 ROBINSON: I mean, this is a really good college try at doing something politically non-standard.
-You know, (unintelligible) have vacuumed the idea that currently there's nothing out there like it.
+You know, nature abhors a vacuum; the idea that currently, there's nothing out there like it.
 Will it gain traction?
 This, I do not know.

-MCEVERS: Let's move onto another show, one that's been around a lot long.
+MCEVERS: Let's move on to another show, one that's been around a lot longer

-I know.
+ROBINSON: I know.
 It is pretty amazing.
 And what's more amazing to me is the fact that Alex Trebek has been the - a host for about 30 years now.
-He's retiring next year, but I can't imagine what kind of intestinal fortitude you have to have to show up to work for 30 years in a row.
+He's retiring next year, but I can't imagine what kind of intestinal fortitude you have to have, to show up to work for 30 years in a row.
+(Laughter)

-I mean, you know, a lot of game shows have come and gone.
-What is it about "Jeopardy!" that makes it work over and over?
+MCEVERS: I mean, you know, a lot of game shows have come and gone.
+What is it about "Jeopardy!" that makes it work, over and over?

-Well, you know, there's a whole challenge aspect.
+ROBINSON: Well, you know, there's a whole challenge aspect.
 And the reality of it is that you go into "Jeopardy!" and you come out of it feeling smarter than you did when you went in.
-There've been a lot of great former contestants, and I am still, actually, in shock about the whole John McCain thing.
+There've been a lot of great former contestants.
+And I am still, actually, in shock about the whole John McCain thing.

-John McCain was on "Jeopardy!."
+ROBINSON: John McCain was on "Jeopardy!"
 He was a one-day winner.
 And then he blew it when it came to answering a question about who the male lead was in "Wuthering Heights."
-So I should ask you, who was the male lead in "Wuthering Heights?"
+So I should ask you, who was the male lead in "Wuthering Heights"?
 Do you know?

-I have no idea, but I feel like that's a better one for him to lose on than if it was like some question about, like, a Navy ship or, like, a certain kind of gun or something.
+MCEVERS: I have no idea, but I feel like that's a better one for him to lose on than if it was like, some question about like, a Navy ship or like, a certain kind of gun or something.

-Eugene Robinson is the deputy editor for the online magazine Ozy.
-You can explore all of the stories we talk about at npr.org/newandnext.
+MCEVERS: Eugene Robinson is the deputy editor for the online magazine Ozy.
+You can explore all of the stories we talk about, at npr.org/newandnext.
 Eugene, thanks again.

 ROBINSON: Hey, thanks, Kelly.
 Transcript provided by NPR, Copyright NPR.